gethyn1/functional-node/README.md

-# House of Kiki Home API
+# Functional node

-Node JS and Express API interacting with MongoDB database
+Node JS and Express API built with Folktale and Ramda